Law and Society

-Law and Society is the study of the place of law in social, political, economic and cultural life.
-As an interdisciplinary liberal arts program, the proposed Law and Society major encompasses many diverse disciplines of study, among them anthropology, history, linguistics, philosophy, political science, and sociology.
+The law and society major encompasses many diverse disciplines of study, among them anthropology, linguistics, philosophy, political science, police studies and sociology.
 It introduces students to different facets of law and the role of law in society through the ages.